isomerpages/moe-commonwealthsec/_2025-secondary-1-registration/HPB Programmes.md

 <p>Each year, the Health Promotion Board’s team will visit the school to
 conduct health screening, immunisation, and dental services for your child.
-More information on the required parental consent to enrol your child for the health &amp; dental Services will be posted up via PG in Jan 2025.</p>
+More information on the required parental consent to enrol your child for the health &amp; dental services will be posted up via PG in Jan 2025.</p>